Lithuania’s Iron Wolves

 Surrounded by three hostile powers — Poland, Germany and the Soviet Union — Lithuania chose not to resist their imperialist advances during the Second World War.
 The Lithuanian Army consisted of but three infantry divisions, a cavalry brigade and a small tank detachment.
 But many within the political and military hierarchy, including dictator Antanas Smetona, wished to fight.

-Lithuania’s Iron Wolves is a supplement adding the Lithuanian Army to the Panzer Grenadier system.
-The 24 scenarios are based on the sort of fighting the Lithuanians saw as likely against the Germans, Poles or Soviets.
-They’re organized into chapters with battle games, in our popular story-arc format.
-They’re not playable alone; you’ll need Fire in the Steppe and The Deluge.
+Lithuania’s Iron Wolves is an expansion book adding the Lithuanian Army to the Panzer Grenadier system.
+The 18 scenarios are based on the sort of fighting the Lithuanians saw as likely against the Germans, Poles or Soviets.
+They’re organized into four chapters with battle games, in our popular story-arc format.
+They’re not playable alone; you’ll need Fire in the Steppe, Kursk: South Flank, 1940: The Fall of France and The Deluge to play them all.

 Stock Code: APL8812